 HTML5 allows media to be rendered directly in your browser or on your device without the need for a third-party plugin.
 Cutting out the plugin itself reduces the chances of your device or web browser from crashing several fold.
 The technology also requires no additional configurations whether you are using an android, apple, windows, MAC, or any other operating system.

 What HTML5 does in basic terms is streamline and improve the language for supporting the latest multimedia while at the same time maintaining an easily readable format for both devices and people.
 The technology was set up in a way that different processing models can be used in different combinations to extend the versatility and range of the language.

 HTML5 was created with low powered mobile devices in mind.
 The flexibility of the language coupled with the ability to play media on almost all platforms means that the tech is now the preferred choice for cross-platform casino products.
 With most casinos sites now designed to move interchangeably between any sized device HTML5 has become the new go to language for new games.

 Flash and HTML5 reflect the landscape they were born in, back when Flash launched all devices were desktop but when HLTM5 launched proper in 2014 most people were in the process of switching to mobile devices as their primary means of using the internet.

-HTML5 will not completely replace flash, in the short term at least, but it will before long be the major language for the majority of online casino games from software providers.
+HTML5 is now the major language for the majority of online casino games from software providers.